PlanQK/planqk-platform-docs/src/sdk-reference.md

 ```

 #### Provider
+To initialize and use the `PlanqkQiskitRuntimeService` class, it's essential to first configure it with your specific API token from IBM.
+This token could either be from IBM Quantum or IBM Cloud, depending on your requirements.
+Detailed instructions for obtaining and setting up your API token are available in the section [Provider Access Token for IBM Backends](#provider-access-token-for-IBM-Backends).
 Such as the `PlanqkQuantumProvider`, the `PlanqkQiskitRuntimeService` also provides the methods for retrieving backends:

 | Method              | Description                                                                                                                                                               |